VariantSync/VEVOS_Simulation/README.md

                 Resources.Instance().write(Artefact.class, presenceConditionsOfVariant, variantDir.resolve("pcs.variant.csv").path());
             }
 ```
-This was round-trip about the major features of VEVOS_Generation.
+This was round-trip about the major features of VEVOS/Generation.
 Further features and convencience methods can be found in our documentation.

 ## Project Structure